kaycix/minimal-mistakes/docs/_pages/products.md

 <h6>Quality Control</h6>

-GMP Compliance: Our processes are governed at every step by detailed SOP’s which cover:
+GMP Compliance: Our processes are governed at every step by detailed SOP’s covering:
 <ul>
 <li>
 facilities and equipment